celphin/Dryas_GenomeBC/3_Metilene/Metilene_README.md

 ## Notes Files:

+### Metilene_Installation_Notes.bash###
+* Install gg plot library ( necessary for post metilene)
+* Installation and compilation of Metilene
+* Install before running any of the other note files

 ### MS_Parent_Metilene_Notes:
+Required data: Wild Methylseq data
 Requests allocations, specifies modifications, loads modules, and runs the three scripts in the folder on:
 * All wild plants for Warming versus control
 * All true parent plants, matched too seedling ID, for warming versus control
 * All wild plants for high Arctic sites versus low Arctic sites
-* All wild plants for Dryas Octapetala versus Dryas Integrifolia
+* All wild plants for Dryas Octopetala versus Dryas Integrifolia

 ### MS_Wild_Metilene_Site_Specific_Notes
+Required data: Wild Methylseq data
 Requests allocations, specifies modifications, loads modules, and runs the three scripts in the folder on:
 * Svalbard sites
 * Sweden sites